Part 1: CAD-Embedded CFD Solution

 Licensing & Cost

-At last check, a node-locked, perpetual Flow Simulation license could be purchased for around $14,000.
-To maintain this license annually with support and the latest software updates will cost you another $4,000.
-In addition, users will also need to lease or own SolidWorks.
+As of 2026, a node-locked, perpetual Flow Simulation license typically retails for approximately $10,000–$14,000, depending on bundled promotions.
+To maintain this license with support and the latest updates, the mandatory annual maintenance (Annual Service Charge) is roughly $3,000–$4,000.
+In addition, users will also need to lease or own SOLIDWORKS, with 2026 subscription-based "3DEXPERIENCE SOLIDWORKS" roles now offering a more common alternative to the traditional perpetual model.
 Simulations can be performed on as many cores as you have access to, but as we have mentioned before, performance improvements are limited.

 Autodesk Surface Wrap by Autodesk - External Flow Geometry Mesh Tool.
 Image License